truenas/middleware/docs/userguide/freenas_intro.rst

 - the recommended bare minimum size is 4GB.
 This provides room for the operating system and two boot environments.
 The recommended minimum is 8GB or 16GB as this provides more room for boot environments.

-- If you plan to make your own boot environments, budget about 1GB of storage per boot environment.
+- if you plan to make your own boot environments, budget about 1GB of storage per boot environment.
 Consider deleting older boot environments once you are sure that a boot environment is no longer needed.
 Boot environments can be created and deleted using :menuselection:`System --> Boot`.

 - when using a USB stick, it is recommended to use a name brand USB stick as ZFS will quickly find errors on cheap, not well made sticks.